HumeAI/hume-api-examples/evi-python-webhooks-example/README.md

 **This project demonstrates how to:**

-- Set up a FastAPI server to receive webhook events from Hume's Empathic Voice Interface (EVI).
+- Set up a basic FastAPI server to receive webhook events from Hume's Empathic Voice Interface (EVI).
 - Handle `chat_started` and `chat_ended` webhook events.
 - Process events to create workflows, such as generating transcripts or logging session details.